SWEG-2016EC-Batch/System32/ETS0892_Makda_Solomon/Power_Calculator.md

    \]
 6. Display the result using the message: "x raised to the power of y is: result."
 7. End the program.
+## Pseudocode
+START

+    DECLARE x AS DOUBLE

+    DECLARE y AS DOUBLE

+    DECLARE result AS DOUBLE

+    PROMPT "Enter the value of x:"
+    READ x

+    PROMPT "Enter the value of y:"
+    READ y

+    result = pow(x, y)

+    PRINT x, "raised to the power of", y, "is:", result

+END